MileHacker Logo

 Mobility & Support

-• Infrastructure: Uneven sidewalks, limited curb cuts and ramps in older areas.
+• Infrastructure: Sidewalks that are not level, limited curb cuts plus ramps in older areas.

 • Transportation: Public buses may not be accessible; taxis or Didi are practical.